r-lyeh-archived/collage/README.md

 - Collage is tiny.
 Single header and source files.
 - Collage is stand-alone.
 All dependencies are embedded.
 - Collage is cross-platform.
-- Collage is MIT licensed.
+- Collage is BOOST licensed.

 ### sample
 ```c++